-The number of people working as Plumbers (in their main job) grew strongly over the past 5 years and is expected to grow strongly over the next 5 years:
+The number of people working as Plumbers (in their main job) stayed about the same over 5 years:

 - Size: This is a very large occupation.